PeerTube for Zcash: Decision + Implementation Plan

 - Server hardening: Complete

-- PeerTube deployment: Not started
+- PeerTube deployment: Complete (working)

-- Backups + monitoring: Not started
+- Monitoring: Not started

 - Seed content prep: In progress